How to Convert a React Web App to a Mobile App

 #1: Rebuild Your App Using React Native

 React Native is a fine framework for native mobile apps.
 After all, Facebook, Instagram, Walmart, Bloomberg and Wix all built their mobile apps with React Native.
-But converting your React web app to React Native is a large undertaking.
+But converting your React web app to React Native is a significant undertaking.

 (image source)